Joe Steele (American football): College career

 Actively recruited by many strong programs, Steele stayed close to home and played for head coach Don James at the University of Washington in Seattle.
 As a sophomore in 1977, Steele rushed for 865 yards, scored fourteen touchdowns, and was named to the all-conference team.
 He led the Huskies in rushing in their 27–20 upset win over fourth-ranked Michigan in the Rose Bowl.

 During his junior season in 1978, Steele set a Husky single season record with 1,111 rushing yards.
 As a senior in 1979, he suffered a season-ending injury to his right knee in the eighth game, a 34–14 road win over UCLA.
 Steele finished his college career with a Washington record 3,168 total rushing yards and was again named to the all-conference team.
 He was inducted into the Husky Hall of Fame in 1996.

 After college

-Steele was selected in the fifth round of the 1980 NFL draft by the Seattle Seahawks, but was released in the final cut.
+Steele was selected 127th overall in the fifth round of the 1980 NFL draft by the Seattle Seahawks, but was released in the final cut.
 Following his football career, he worked in the commercial real estate business.